Higher Education Programs

 DMICE

-The Department of Medical Informatics and Clinical Epidemiology (DMICE) will be hosting College Undergraduate Biomedical Informatics and Data Science Internships Summer 2023.
-These experiences will provide full-time summer internships in data science and biomedical informatics to college undergraduates to increase their skills with respect to data literacy and stewardship.
-The program’s goals are to provide exposure to data science and informatics with respect to best practices, impact of research on medicine and health, as well as possible career path for interns.
-In addition to the research project, each intern will attend weekly Informatics Research Conferences and will present their work at the end of the internship in a mini-symposium.
+The Department of Medical Informatics and Clinical Epidemiology (DMICE) will be hosting its College Undergraduate Biomedical Informatics and Data Science Internship Program again in the summer of 2025.
+These internships provide full-time, paid experiences in biomedical informatics and data science to college undergraduates to increase their knowledge and skills in these areas.
+The program’s goals are to provide exposure to biomedical informatics and data science with respect to best practices, impact of research on medicine and health, as well as possible graduate study and career paths.

 Equity Research Program